eficode-academy/gradle-katas/build-lifecycle/build-phases/README.md

 Run the commands and note the printed values.
  - Q: Did the output match your expectations?
 If not, what tripped you up?

-Either modify the `printTheValue` value task to lazily evaluate `theValue`, or redesign the tasks to avoid relying on execution-time knowledge during the configuration phase.

 <br />
 <br />